M-o-a-T/moat-kv/docs/source/command_line.rst

    take the whole list, not just the ones for ``node``.

-.. program:: moat.kv client internal deleter
+.. program:: moat kv internal deleter

 Manage the list of nodes that collectively manage cleaning deleted entries from the MoaT-KV tree.